p4ssol4rgo/cop-ilegra/aws-cognito/README.md

 - Social sign in with Facebook, Google, AWS Login and Apple.
 - Implements most common specifications like OIDC and oAuth.
 - Supports SAML protocol.
-- Flows customizations like MFA, token generation and others can be done with lambda functions.
+- Flows customization like MFA, token generation and others can be done with lambda functions.

 ##Components